Eleven Names: An introduction

-While I, like Byron Rushing, have yet to find evidence that patriarch Thomas Dudley owned slaves—Thomas did bequeath the balance of time of his imprisoned servant, Scottish POW John Rankin, to his wife–assuming Rankin was still alive, the will notes (History of the Dudley Family – Number 1 .pdf pg 104).
+While I, like Byron Rushing, have yet to find evidence that patriarch Thomas Dudley owned slaves, Thomas did bequeath the balance of time of his imprisoned servant, Scottish POW John Rankin, to his wife (History of the Dudley Family – Number 1 .pdf pg 104).
 And I can offer clear evidence that Thomas Dudley’s son, grandsons, great-grandsons, and son-in-law were enslavers.
-Additionally, my research compiles eleven* names of people enslaved by the Dudley family on to the same page for the first time.
+Additionally, my research compiles eleven* names of people enslaved by the Dudley family on the same page for the first time.

 Thomas Dudley may never have enslaved Africans or Native Americans, but he brought with him from England a legacy of inter-generational bondage.
 These documents demonstrate that the Dudleys eschewed European indentured servitude and adopted race-based slavery within one generation of arrival on the continent.